zdanek/maverick/docs/next/modules/intro.md

   - [Vision](/modules/vision)
   - [Web](/modules/web)

+    In Addition, locations for custom modules have been included.
+More information and examples can be found in the [Custom Module](/modules/custom) entry.

 !> Note:  Throughout the module documentation, it refers to 'localconf parameters'.
 This generally refers to the file ~/config/maverick/localconf.json, although there are other ways to set localconf such as local-nodes and sample-nodes.
 More information can be [obtained here](/about#local-configuration).